-Teaching language Duration one semester Contact hours Self-study hours English 60 90 Credit points 5 Frequency summer semester Person responsible for the module Fikar, Christian; Prof. Dr.
+Teaching language Duration Contact hours Self-study hours English one semester 60 90 Credit points Frequency Person responsible for the mo dule 5 summer semester Fikar, Christian; Prof. Dr.

 After completion of the course, students will understand key concepts of food quality management and are able to highlight their importance within the food industry.
 They are familiar with common tools and management concepts to improve performance and reduce error rates.